 As we move into our Flower & Food Festival (April 23 – June 7), we’ll introduce the Melodies of Spring concert series which showcases contemporary Christian artists, Southern gospel groups and other inspiring acts.
 Look for more than 25 bands to perform throughout the festival!
 Among those scheduled to appear, you can expect Matthew West, Big Daddy Weave, The Martins, Ernie Haase and Signature Sound, The New Respects, and The Harlem Gospel Travelers.
 Our Entertainment Team is still working through all the details.
-The full schedule will be available soon!
+The full schedule will be available soon to help you decide on things to do this spring!
 Until then, enjoy this teaser video.

 While all of our attractions get lots of love and attention in the off-season, four of our most popular coasters had track work done that will improve the ride experience.
 We’re really excited for Lightning Rod to debut its hybrid track structure when the park opens.
 For months, the manufacturer has been working on this project that includes both a wood stack “Topper Track” and a steel “Ibox” track.